 Students participate in periodic reviews and are encouraged to submit work for juried exhibitions as part of their professional preparation.
 The conceptual and technical aspects of student work are expected to deepen as they progress through the program, resulting in a body of work that demonstrates technical facility, aesthetic intent, and depth of meaning.

-The New Media area focuses on the creation, authoring, exhibiting, and critique of multimedia, interactive and computationally driven artworks.
-Courses in this area enable students to explore and experiment with diverse applications of new media design with an emphasis on integrating digital art processes with current studio practices in two-three-and four-dimensional art and design.
-By learning creative coding, students design and develop ‘playful’ interactive experiences.
-In addition to the creation of substantial art projects, students explore a range of data driven quantitative and qualitative research methods to increase their technical skills and critical understanding of media art and design studio practice.
+The Digital Arts and New Media area focuses on the creation, authoring, exhibiting, and critique of multimedia, interactive and computationally driven artworks.
+Courses in this area enable students to explore and experiment with diverse applications and new media technologies with an emphasis on current digital art studio practices in two-three-and four-dimension as well as interactive and immersive experiences.

 The Photography concentration has a fine arts focus and offers an articulated introduction to the breadth and depth of photography as a medium of creative and critical cultural production.
 The B.F.A.
 Photography concentration and the B.Des. in Professional Photography are parallel majors offer complementary courses that explore technical and creative components of photography, and also provide courses that offer different purposes and procedures of photography as issues-based and client-based art practices.